 IBM DB2 Web Query—Editions, License Terms, and Features

-The current release, V2.2.1, of IBM DB2 Web Query, became available to customers running IBM i 7.3 on December 8, 2017.
+The current release, V2.4.0, of IBM DB2 Web Query will be available to customers running IBM i 7.4 on December 16, 2022.
 The software is offered in two editions: Express and Standard.
 The Express edition is an entry-level packaging of the software.
 The Standard edition is an upgrade from Express.
 Commonly requested features (see below for details) may require the more costly Standard edition.

 DB2 Web Query Express: